hjsilka/Journey_Through_the_Stars/README.md

 ## How to Run

-To run the game, open menu_screen.py and execute it.
+To run the game, open menu_screen.py and execute it

 Install dependencies: